 Everyone knows that drivers who are very young can pay a lot higher premiums.
-More experienced drivers get into less accidents as a general rule.
+More experienced drivers get into fewer accidents as a general rule.
 Younger people are more at risk for accidents and, because of that, pose a higher risk to their insurance companies.

 The good news is that if you are a young driver (or the parent of a very young driver), you have a couple of ways to help reduce these costs.
 Good student discounts are one way of offsetting the costs.
 Drivers in their late teens and early 20s can get great discounts for getting great grades.
 Who said that your grades did not pay off until you got out of school?

-What Is A Good Student Discount?
+What Is a Good Student Discount?

-Since statistics show that students who get good grades are a lot less likely to get into an auto accident, auto insurance companies look at them as lower risk and, because of this, they give savings on their premiums.
+Since statistics show that students who get good grades are a lot less likely to get into an auto accident, auto insurance companies look at them as lower risk, and, because of this, they give savings on their premiums.
 Chances are, if you are a good student reading this, you already know about good student discounts.
 Why?
-Well, you are probably pretty precocious and aware of academic and financial things, and how they intersect.
+Well, you are probably pretty intelligent and aware of academic and financial things, and how they intersect.